kolotyluk/Rusty-Java/README.md

 // this proposal.
 Could any plausible events derail this work, or even
 // render it unnecessary?
 If you have mitigation plans for the known
 // risks then please describe them.

+A fundamental assumption is that Rust is a better programming language than C/C++ to maintain and improve the intgrity of the Java Runtime.

 Dependencies
 ------------